imanuelr/sch3lp.github.io/_posts/2016-06-29-the-lead-developer-conference-day-1.md

 Slides / [Notes](https://github.com/Sch3lp/LeadDevNotes/blob/master/leaddev10.md)

-### Nickolas Means - How to crash an airplane
+### Nickolas Means - How to crash an airplane<a name="Nickolas_Means">&nbsp;</a>
 Jezus christ, how do I even begin summarizing this talk.

-Nickolas ([@nmeans](http://twitter.com/@nmeans), airplane afficionado) left the audience mesmerized and awe struck after channeling his inner _Shaman_, telling us a story about how a horrible plane crash could've turned out even worse if it weren't for _Cockpit Resource Management_.
+Nickolas ([@nmeans](http://twitter.com/@nmeans), glorious beardy man, airplane afficionado, ...) left the audience mesmerized and awe struck after channeling his inner _Shaman_, telling us a story about how a horrible plane crash could've turned out even worse if it weren't for _Cockpit Resource Management_.
 And making the analogy to what makes up a good team.

 If there's one presentation you should watch of this conference, it's this one.